 One of the big differences between a Term life insurance policy and a Whole Life insurance policy is the accumulation of cash inside the policy.
-With Whole Life insurance, as long as you make your premiums as required, the cash values are guaranteed to never lose their value while inside the policy.
-Once they are printed on your statement, regardless of what happens with the economy, it is yours to keep and will never go down (unless you take money out of the policy voluntarily or offset your premiums).
+With Whole Life insurance, as long as you pay your premiums as required, the cash value is guaranteed to never lose its value while inside the policy.
+Once the cash value amount is printed on your statement, regardless of what happens with the economy, it is yours to keep and will never go down (unless you take money out of the policy voluntarily or offset your premiums).